JuliaGPU/juliagpu.org/content/post/2020-09-28-cuda_2.0/index.md

  0.175258  0.226159
  0.511893  0.331351
 ```

+As part of these changes, CUDA.jl now defaults to using tensor cores.
+This may affect
+accuracy; use math mode `PEDANTIC` if you want the old behavior.

 Work is [under way](https://github.com/JuliaGPU/CUDA.jl/issues/391) to extend these
 capabilities to the rest of CUDA.jl, e.g., the CUDNN wrappers, or the native kernel